madacol/blog/install youtube-dl in android.md

 # Install Termux
 https://termux.com/

-# Open Termux and run this:
+# Open Termux and run one of these:

 ## Install and configure youtube-dl